All posts

 Key features

-Getro specializes in creating job boards that aggregate openings from a specific set of companies—perfect for VC portfolio job boards, accelerator networks, and regional economic development organizations.
+Getro specializes in creating job boards that aggregate open positions from a specific set of companies.
+This makes it perfect for VC portfolio job boards, accelerator networks, and regional economic development organizations.
 The platform serves 700+ VCs and 80+ web3 organizations.

 The platform automatically scrapes career pages from your list of companies, keeping listings current without manual effort.
 The warm intro feature facilitates connections between talent and hiring managers within your network.